shoubhikraj/water-order/README.md

 Depends on the chemfiles library: https://github.com/chemfiles/chemfiles/ and TCLAP library http://tclap.sourceforge.net/ (v1.2.4 already included in this repository).

-Compiles successfully on Windows with MSVC++ 2019, on Linux with GCC 10, and it should also compile on Mac OS (Instructions for compiling are provided below).
+Compiles successfully on Windows with MSVC++ 2019, on Linux with GCC 10, and it should also compile on Mac OS (Instructions for compiling are provided at the bottom of the page).

 # Detailed description
 Tetrahedral order parameter(*q*<sub>T</sub>) is a parameter that is used to characterise the degree of order, particularly for water.
 The *q*<sub>T</sub> for an oxygen can be calculated by considering the 4 nearest oxygens of that oxygen, using this expression: